usc-ee250-spring2020/GrovePi-EE250/ee250-lab04/part3/README.md

 ## **Step 1**

-`cd` into the GrovePi-EE250/Script/ folder and run
+The environment inside your rpi needs to be setup for the GrovePi board and the firmware in the Atmega328P on the GrovePi board needs to be updated to support the ultrasonic sensor.
+Because GrovePi has created very specific scripts with a lot of hardcoded paths, we will have to run the installation procedure using their method.
+First, `cd` to the home directory in your rpi.
+Then, execute their installation script:

-    sudo bash grovepi_python3_install.sh
+    sudo curl -kL dexterindustries.com/update_grovepi | bash

+**Please read the output to check if everything was installed successfully before moving forward.
+As a developer, avoiding reading outputs and assuming things worked correctly is a bad practice.** The script above clones the main GrovePi repo to `~/Dexter/GrovePi/` (do you remember what the tilda means?).
+We'll use that directory to run the firmware update bash script.

+    cd ~/Dexter/GrovePi/Firmware
-    sudo bash install.sh
+    sudo bash firmware_update.sh

-Then, `cd` to GrovePi-EE250/Software/Python/ and play with the `grove_ultrasonic.py` and `grove_led_blink.py` scripts to figure out how to interact with the GrovePi sensors.

 ## **Step 2**

+Then, `cd` to `GrovePi-EE250/Software/Python/` and play with the `grove_ultrasonic.py` and `grove_led_blink.py` scripts to figure out how to interact with the GrovePi sensors.

+## **Step 2**

 Your challenge has two parts.
-Each part can be done using separate pairs of processes.
-That is, it will be easier to have two processes running on your VM and two processes running on your rpi.
 We have provided 4 skeleton files for you.

-#### The First Pair (UDP/Ultrasonic):
+#### First Program Pair (UDP/Ultrasonic):

-Stream the distance output from the ultrasonic sensor from your rpi to your VM every 100ms using UDP.
+Write a script in the `ultrasonicClient.py` and `ultrasonicServer.py` files provided to stream the distance output from the ultrasonic sensor connected to your rpi to your VM every 100ms using UDP packets.
 We can use UDP here because we're not too worried about lost packets.

-RangeFinder >>>> GrovePi >>>> Router >>>> VM
+See below to see where to run each script.

+On your VM:
+    python3 ultrasonicServer.py
+On your RPi:
+    python3 ultrasonicClient.py

-#### The Second Pair (TCP/LED):
+#### Second Program Pair (TCP/LED):

+Using a TCP socket to increase reliability, code an application inside the `ledServer.py` and `ledClient.py` files so you can control a Grove LED attached to the GrovePi from your VM.

+On your RPi:
+    python3 ultrasonicServer.py
+On your VM:
+    python3 ultrasonicClient.py

-Using a TCP socket to increase reliability, code an application where you can control an LED attached to the GrovePi from your VM.
-Your application should turn on the LED when you send the string "LED_ON" and turn off the LED when you send the string "LED_OFF" to the rpi.
-You will not be graded for error control, but it would be good practice to code the rpi to respond to each message indicating whether the LED has been turned on/off or the command was not understood.
+Your application should turn on the LED when you send the string "LED_ON" from your VM to the RPi and turn off the LED when you send the string "LED_OFF" from your VM to your rpi.

-"LED_ON" >>>> Router >>>> GrovePi >>>> LED
+Optional: it is always a good practice to insert a feedback mechanism to your code to help debug.
+In this case, having the rpi reply to every message with a message such as "LED_ON Success" or "Command not Recognized" will help you see if your code is working.

+**Question 4**: When you submit your assignment, please upload the four python scripts in part 4.
+Additionally, there will be a section to paste a link to your Github repository.

+**Question 5**: DEMO - You will demo both script pairs working simulatenously to an instructor.